18ivan18/Expenses-Manager/expenses-manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Before running

+Make sure to do the following preparations before running the project.
+Go to the main /server directory and make sure you create .env file with URI and ACESS_TOKEN_SECRET variables set.
+URI is the connection string to MongoDB.
+This project uses mongo as database source.
+ACESS_TOKEN_SECRET is need for the jwt authentication.

+## Running

+First start the server using `npm start` in the expenses-manager/server directory then `npm start` the client in the /expenses-manager directory.

 ## Available Scripts

 In the project directory, you can run: